renatodellosso/The-Long-North/Wider Setting Ideas.md

 	* Psion
 	* Warlord
 * Magic
-	* Beings are divided into the Vessel, Soul, and Spirit
+	* Beings are divided into the Vessel and Spirit
 		* Vessel is the body
-		* Soul holds the spirit
+		* Spirit is held within the soul
-			* The soul keeps the spirit together.
-If the spirit is removed from a soul, it dissipates